-We offer individual consultations for students writers on their work-in-progress, workshops, and quiet space to get your writing done (have a noisy roommate?
-Come to us!).
+We offer individual consultations for students writers on their work-in-progress, workshops, and quiet space to get your writing done.
 Many students and faculty benefit from our standout Writing Fellows Program, in which a peer tutor is dedicated to a particular section of a course and supports those students both in class and outside of class.
-Other benefits:

 We offer Writing Fellows (for a whole semester, or just for special projects) as well as many other services to help you support your students and your own scholarly writing.
 Many faculty members consult individually with our director on issues like writing assignment design or providing feedback to student writers.
 You can request in-class visits from the writing center—either a quick introduction to our services, delivered by a peer tutor, or workshops on specific writing topics co-constructed by the faculty member and writing center director.

 To request a short introduction to the Writing Center for your class, complete this Introduction Request Form.

 To request one of the workshops listed below, complete this In-Class workshop Form.

 For Spring 2017, we are also offering workshops on these topics: